EricYufengWu/q8bot/docs/instructions/sourcing_components.md

 - `Q8bot_UL2`: Print 4.

 ### Option 1: Order MJF parts from Online Vendors
 Multi Jet Fusion (MJF) is an isotropic 3D-printing technology similar to SLS.
 Many domestic and international companies offer printing service with relatively affordable price.
-To order, you typically need to upload the .STL files in the `/CAD/Q8_VX.X_MJF` folder to the vendor's website and configure the materials and quantity.
+To order, you typically need to upload the .STL files under `hw-vx.x/CAD/Q8_VX.X_MJF` to the vendor's website and configure the materials and quantity.
 I ordered the MJF parts together with my JLCPCB order to simplify the purchasing process.

 ### Option 2: 3D-Print Yourself using FDM
-If you own a Bambu Lab, Prusa, or similar 3D-printer, you can print the parts yourself by downloading and slicing the files under `/CAD/Q8_VX.X_FDM`.
+If you own a Bambu Lab, Prusa, or similar 3D-printer, you can print the parts yourself by downloading and slicing the files under `hw-vx.x/CAD/Q8_VX.X_FDM`.
 I printed mine on a Bambu Lab A1 mini with the default 0.12mm settings. **The cost of filament is less than $1 for a $20 spool.**

 Here is a table comparing MJF and FDM 3D-printed parts: